MatthiasChometon/card-yes-desu/README.md

 - choose deck in battle ✅
 - play with custom cards ✅

+- add custom cinematic for battles
+- change to have pretty site
+- refactoring with more components
+- refactoring in modules

 # create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).